MARITIMES MAVEN

 Castalia Marsh Retreat

 Find hand-crafted eco-friendly cabins at Castalia Marsh Retreat.
 These unique accomodations are tucked in the woods overlooking the marsh and ocean, and have been described as an artist’s paradise, a writer’s retreat, a birder’s delight, and a hiker’s heaven.
 If staying in a yurt, barn cabin, or birdhouse loft is your cup of tea, then this is for you.
 I walked around the 7-acre site and it looked like a movie set for “The Hobbit.”
-It’s quirky & fun, and the campers I met told me they love it here, and return year after year.
+It’s quirky and fun, and the campers I met told me they love it here, and return year after year.

 Retire to Grand Manan

-There were so many pretty homes & cottages on the island that continually caught my eye while I was driving.
-Many folks first choose to make Grand Manan their home for the summer, then it grows into their home for a season (or two), then next thing you know - they have retired & moved here permanently.
+There were so many pretty homes and cottages on the island that continually caught my eye while I was driving.
+Many folks first choose to make Grand Manan their home for the summer, then it grows into their home for a season (or two), then next thing you know - they have retired and moved here permanently.
 The more I explore this rugged, beautiful, serene island, the more I understand why.

 Treasure Hunters